 Flow Rate

-Evaluate your system's flow requirements and choose a limiter capable of handling the necessary capacity without compromising functionality.
-High-flow limiters are ideal for applications requiring large throughput, such as industrial manufacturing or energy systems.
+Evaluate your system’s flow needs and choose a limiter capable of handling the required capacity without compromising functionality.

 Fluid Compatibility